ryanbenac33/ProjectShowcase/README.md

 8. **Thompson et. al., NFTrig**: Published paper exploring the utilization of NFT and blockchain technology for mathematic education.

 # Other Repositories
-https://github.com/MVR-GIS/Panama_Infographic: Given a large dataset of salinity measurements taken during a full lockage at Agua Clara Lock in the Panama Canal, we utilized several R packages to read through the data and create an SVG based data-driven CSS keyframe animation.
+[Koop-Provider-OpenGround](https://github.com/ryanbenac33/koop-provider-OpenGround) - 2023: API data provider and GIS translation for OpenGround Cloud geotechnical boring data to be accessed in ESRI GIS viewers.
+This solution acts as a middleware live connection between APIs which creates a more efficient workflow and culmination of data in one accessible location.

-https://github.com/ryanbenac33/koop-provider-OpenGround: API data provider and GIS translation for OpenGround boring data to be accessed in ESRI GIS viewers.
-This solution creates a live connection between APIs and creates a more efficient workflow and culmination of data in one accessible location.
+[Panama Canal Infographic](https://github.com/MVR-GIS/Panama_Infographic) - 2023: Given a large dataset of salinity measurements taken during a full lockage at Agua Clara Lock in the Panama Canal, we utilized several R packages to read through the data and create an SVG based data-driven CSS keyframe animation.

 Contact: benacryan1+github@gmail.com